Creamy Crockpot chicken is great served on top of rice or pasta for dinner! Warm shredded chicken and gravy in your slow cooker for the win.

 How long does it take to cook chicken in a Crockpot

 That answer is is complex.
 It depends widely upon what else you’re adding into the pot.
-If it’s all alone it may take just 2-3 hours on low with some broth.
+If it’s all alone it may take just 2-3 hours cooking time on low with some broth.
 I always have something else in there so it’s usually closer to 6 hours.

 - Crockpot frozen chicken is all together different.